 The overall objective of the VPA is to contribute to the achievement of the Sustainable Development Goals (SDGs) through the dissemination of domestic biogas systems as a local, sustainable energy source and the development of a commercially viable, market-oriented biogas sector.
 The goal of the programme is to improve the livelihoods and quality of life of rural and peri-urban farmers in Uganda through utilizing the market and non-market benefits of domestic biogas.

 Around 8,262 domestic biogas systems are installed as per 18/04/2023 throughout Uganda.
-The usage rate is around 63.2% as per the latest survey, and thus around 5,223 units are in operation.
+The usage rate is around 63.2% as per the latest survey, which was implemented in July 2023, and thus around 5,223 units are in operation.
 Unit sizes vary from 4 to 60 m3 volume, the average size is 7.57 m3, and most are either sized 6 m3 (60.6%) and 9 m3 (22.3%).

 The baseline scenario is using non-renewable biomass (NRB) and small quantities of fossil fuel for cooking and methane emissions from manure management systems.
 The project scenario is renewable biogas for cooking and avoiding methane emissions by capturing and utilizing biogas for cooking in a biodigester instead of NRB or fossil fuels.